facebook/PathPicker/README.md

 `cat $F | wc -l`

+Another important note is that PathPicker by default only selects files that exist on the filesystem.
+If you want to skip this (perhaps to selected deleted files in `git status`), just run PathPicker with the `--no-file-checks` flag.

 ## How PathPicker works
 PathPicker is a combination of a bash script and some small Python modules.
 It essentially has three steps:

-* First in the bash script, it redirects all standardout in to a python module that parses and extracts out the filenames.
-This data is saved in a temporary file and the python script exits.
+* First in the bash script, it redirects all standard out in to a python module that parses and extracts out filename candidates.
+Each candidate is then checked against the actual filesystem to ensure it exists; after that, we save the data in a temporary file and the python script exits.
 * Next, the bash script switches to terminal input mode and another python module reads out the saved entries and presents them in a selector UI built with `curses`.
 The user either selects a few files to edit or inputs a command